Iowa Independent Adjuster and Public Adjuster Bond Requirements, Cost & Filing Guide

 Bond Amount vs Bond Cost

-The bond amount is the maximum coverage required by the Iowa Insurance Division.
+The bond amount is the maximum coverage required under the surety bond option.
 The bond cost, also called the premium, is the price the independent adjuster or public adjuster pays to purchase the bond.
 These are not the same thing.

 Which Iowa Adjuster Bond Do I Need?

-Iowa requires licensed independent adjusters and licensed public adjusters to maintain evidence of financial responsibility.
-Use the exact license name from your Iowa Insurance Division application or renewal paperwork when requesting your quote.
+Iowa requires licensed independent adjusters and public adjusters to maintain evidence of financial responsibility.
+Use the exact license name from your Iowa Insurance Division application, NIPR application, or renewal paperwork when requesting your quote.

 | If Your License Type Is | You Likely Need | Bond Amount | Start Quote |